All Products

 4. View and download the assessment report.

 After the assessment report is generated, you can view and download it.
-For more information, see View and download the assessment report.
+For more information, see View and download a compatibility assessment report.

 Performance assessment

-In compatibility assessment, OMA performs feasibility analysis and provides intelligent conversion solutions for smooth migration of objects and SQL statements from a heterogeneous database.
-Before you switch your business applications to OceanBase Database, OMA also performs a thorough performance assessment.
+In compatibility assessment, the migration assessment service performs feasibility analysis and provides intelligent conversion solutions for smooth migration of objects and SQL statements from a heterogeneous database.
+Before you switch your business applications to OceanBase Database, the migration assessment service also performs a thorough performance assessment.

-2. Create a performance assessment task in the OMA console.
+2. Create a performance assessment task in the migration assessment console.

-You can select any of the following three modes for the performance assessment task as needed: Full Performance Assessment, SQL File Parsing, and SQL File Replay.
+Three types of performance assessment tasks are supported: Full Assessment, SQL File Parsing, and SQL File Replay.
+You can select an assessment task type as needed.
 For more information, see Create a performance assessment task.

-OMA is applicable before you migrate data from your database system to OceanBase Database.
-You can use OMA to create a profile of the source database so that you can understand the current database topology, application topology, and overall database load and thereby develop proper migration strategies.
+The migration assessment service is applicable before you migrate data from your database system to OceanBase Database.
+You can use the migration assessment service to create a profile of the source database so that you can understand the current database topology, application topology, and overall database load and thereby develop proper migration strategies.

-In addition, OMA is capable of compatibility assessment for source database objects and SQL statements.
-This enables you to understand and handle the incompatibilities of OceanBase Database with the source database before migration, so as to ensure smooth data migration.
+In addition, the migration assessment service is capable of compatibility assessment for source database objects and SQL statements.
+This enables you to understand and handle the incompatibilities of the source database with OceanBase Database before migration, so as to ensure smooth data migration.

 You can also assess the performance of OceanBase Database in the following scenarios:

-• When you perform application load replay for data migration from a heterogeneous database, such as an RDS for MySQL database or an RDS for PostgreSQL database, to OceanBase Database.
+• When you replay application workloads of migration from heterogeneous databases such as RDS for MySQL and PolarDB-X to OceanBase Database

 • When you perform a stress test on business changes or performance bottlenecks of a quasi-production cluster or a production cluster during off-peak hours.